SEMA auto equipment show draws thousands to Las Vegas

 “The show is really about companies that manufacture product and distribute it, whether it’s wholesale or retail,” Classic Industries CEO Jeff Leonard said.
 “It really keeps you up to date with what’s going on (in the industry).”

-A SEMA exhibitor since 1985, the Huntington Beach, California, company sells and manufacturers more than 205,000 restoration parts and accessories for classic vehicles made by manufacturers such as General Motors and Ford.
-Some of its latest products on display, launching in several weeks, include a tail lamp lens and bezel for a 1984 to 1987 Buick Grand National.
+A SEMA exhibitor since 1985, the Huntington Beach, California, company sells and manufacturers more than 205,000 restoration parts and accessories for classic vehicles made by manufacturers such as General Motors and Ford .

 Leonard said the trade show has come a long way, especially for those in the restoration business.